franz-dc/youtube-music-remote/README.md

 There are some limitations to the app mostly due to the limitations of the API server:

+- Authorization strategy must be set to `No authorization` in the plugin configuration (for now).
 - [Seeking](https://github.com/th-ch/youtube-music/issues/2582) is not yet supported.
 - Queue is for viewing only.
 - Some player button states (repeat, like/dislike, etc.) are indeterminate.